Vicky16032205/solution-challenge-2025/README.md

 - **Enhanced Audio Answering:** Improve audio processing with noise cancellation and multi-language support.

 ## Contributing
-We welcome contributions to improve AGAIN_GOOGLE!
+We welcome contributions to improve AI Interview Helper!
 To contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Make your changes and commit (`git commit -m "Add your feature"`).